guntribam/stack-demo/README.md

 * The `app` component

-  This the REACT component.
+  This is the REACT UI component.
 It is fairly standard and makes use of a few stack features that make dispatching actions and re-using other feature components easy.

 * The `app` service